truthixify/inkfundme-tutorial/TUTORIAL.md

 - Deploy and test dApps

 This is just the beginning.
 The patterns and techniques you've learned here can be applied to build all kinds of decentralized applications.
 Keep experimenting, keep building, and most importantly, keep learning!

-The future of decentralized applications is bright, and you're now equipped to be part of it.
-Happy coding! 🚀